 The network is the spine of digital business, so migration needs to happen as smoothly and seamlessly as possible.
 Not all SD-WAN solutions are the same, however.
 IDC, therefore, advises that enterprises evaluate SD-WAN providers in terms of their product portfolio, deployment models, track record and sourcing strategy to ensure it is fit for purpose and supports migration requirements.

 Once SD-WAN is deployed, the work doesn’t stop as the technology is highly dynamic.
 To live up to its promise of greater resilience, agility and flexibility, SD-WAN requires end-to-end monitoring and complete lifecycle management to maintain the technical integrity of the solution and enhance its performance over time.

 If you haven’t initiated your SD-WAN transformation, now is the time to start.
 No SD-WAN migration happens overnight, and depending on the size of your enterprise, you will probably have SD-WAN and WAN sites running side by side for a while.
 But, SD-WAN will provide the backbone for your cloud-native strategies going forward and deliver the multicloud architecture your business needs.

 We are very pleased to be a Premier Sponsor of Cisco Live 2021, March 30 – April 1.
 To find out more, visit the event website.

-Pierre-Marie is the Head of the Connectivity Business Unit for Europe at Orange Business Services.
-His team is responsible for accompanying Orange Business Services customers in their business digital transformation through the development of innovative, versatile and future-proof, global connectivity solutions.
+Pierre-Marie is the Head of the Connectivity Business Unit for Europe at Orange Business.
+His team is responsible for accompanying Orange Business customers in their business digital transformation through the development of innovative, versatile and future-proof, global connectivity solutions.